 - 1.1.
-This variation addresses two matters in relation to the efficient and effective implementation of the Large Lot Residential Zone Area A (LLR A). - 1.2.
+This variation addresses matters in relation to the efficient and effective implementation of the Large Lot Residential Zone Area A (LLR A Zone). - 1.2.
 The primary matter is that the relevant subdivision rule (Rule 27.6.1) that implements Chapter 11 (Large Lot Residential Zone) Policy 11.2.1.1 and Objective 11.2.1 prescribes a minimum net site area of 2000m2.
-However, the nature of most of the previous subdivisions in the zone undertaken under the Operative District Plan resulted in the creation of 4000m2 sites.
+However, the nature of most of the previous subdivisions in the zone undertaken under the Operative District Plan (Rural Residential Zone) resulted in the creation of sites that are, or slightly 4000m2 in area.
 Therefore, the majority of subdivisions undertaken since the LLR A Zone has had legal effect, and anticipated in the Zone are likely to be infill type (front lot/rear lot) configurations and the requirement in Rule 27.6.1 to achieve a net site area of 2000m2 does not sufficiently take into account that the access cannot be included as part of the calculation of the net area of a proposed site.
 Non-compliance with Rule 27.6.1 is a non-complying activity (Rule 27.5.19). - 1.3.
-This variation proposes to amend Rule 27.6.1 as follows: - 27.6.1 No lots to be created by subdivision, including balance lots, shall have a net site area or where specified, an average net site area less than the minimum specified.
+This variation proposes to amend Rule 27.6.1 as follows (Underline to show new text and strikethrough to show deleted text): - 27.6.1 No lots to be created by subdivision, including balance lots, shall have a net site area or where specified, an average net site area less than the minimum specified.

-Zone Minimum Lot Area

-Residential Large Lot Residential A 1500m 2 providing the total area of the

-site is not less than 2000m2
+Zone Minimum Lot Area Residential Large Lot Residential A 1500m 2 providing the total area of the site is not less than 2000m 2 average